Houdini 19.5 Crowd simulations

 Overview

-See how to set up a crowd simulation for information on how to use the shelf tools and the network editor to create a basic crowd simulation.
+See setting up a crowd simulation for information on using the shelf tools and the network editor to create a basic crowd simulation.

 Tip

-If you want to jump right into learning how to create crowds, then please see the Zombies for Everyone tutorial.
+If you want to jump right into learning how to create crowds, have a look at the Zombies for Everyone tutorial.

 Concepts